 Some of the inspiration for today’s post is that I pulled my first full-size beets from the garden over the weekend.
 This month, I’ll be sharing some of my favorite ways to prepare, preserve, and enjoy them: roasted, smoked, pickled, and all three.
 As bell peppers start to ripen toward the end of the month, I’ll explain how you can grill and save them for winter—assuming they make it past your dinner plate.

 This month also starts a new cycle of Twice as Tasty workshops.
 In addition to pickling, I’m extending the jamming workshop for those who want to learn to preserve the fruits of summer.
 If you’re new to grilling vegetables, gather some friends for a backyard barbecue and I’ll show you the ins and outs of grilling produce for meals and preservation.
 Read more about this lineup of current workshops here.
 I’ve also just added a bonus summer workshop: Creative Cocktails: Syrups and Shrubs.
-Happy summer!
+And a new extension of the blog, Twice as Tasty Live, is officially on its way!

 Like what you’ve learned here?
 Each month’s posts are wrapped up in a downloadable, printable PDF version that you can get delivered straight to your inbox by becoming a Twice as Tasty subscriber.
 You can also sign up to receive weekly email notification of the latest posts on the blog.
 Click here to subscribe.